MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/knowledge_base/networking/pfSense/secure_certs.md

 1) Create custom domain name, if you use an external tool like Pi-Hole, Ad Guard or Technitium to manage your domain names, you should use that tool to create the domain instead.
     1) We'll create private (or custom) domain name we're going to use to access pfSense.
 Go to services --> DNS resolver and then scroll down to the bottom of the page to the "Host Overrides" section and click "Add"
         * Host = what you'd input before local.example.com, e.g., "pfsense" or "myfirewall"
-        * Domain = your domain name with local addeed or local.yourdomain.com
+        * Domain = your domain name with local added or local.yourdomain.com
         * IP address is the IP address you use to access pfSense

     2) Click save and you'll see a message at the top of the page that looks like this